lucass-carneiro/FieldPerturbations/KerrSchildX/README.md

 GNU GPLv3+ (see <https://www.gnu.org/licenses/>).

 ## Purpose
 Set-up initial data for a single Kerr black hole in Kerr-Schild coordiantes.
-This thorn is intended to be used with CarpetX
+This thorn is intended to be used with the `CarpetX` driver.